mats-bb/DataAnalysis-OLTP-DWH/README.md

 # The process
 ## 1. Exploring the website
 In order to get the required instructions for building the data model, some exploration was needed.
 I clicked around on the webpage, checking out the different categories and products, different functions like the shoppingcart and wishlist, customer pages and more.
-After getting a good overview of the core functions I wanted the system to support, the modeling started.
+After getting a good overview of the core functions I wanted the system to support I could start the actual modeling.
 ## 2. Building the ERD
+At the heart of every webshop is the products they offer.
+Customers buy the products, and everything gets recorded in an order.
+I decided to focus on these aspects for the data model as they are the most "important", and most fun to work with, in my opinion.
+The process itself was pretty straightforward: explore each aspect in depth, break them down into logical pieces, build the tables and iterate.
+Some data, of course, is not avaiable by just looking at a webpage, so some actual thinking was involved in designing parts of the schema, like the product inventory table, for example.
+You can see the current ERD [here](imgs/operations_ERD.drawio.png)

-3. Building the operational database
+## 3. Building the operational database
-4. Scraping the data
+## 4. Scraping the data
-5. Generating data
+## 5. Generating data
-6. ETL
+## 6. ETL
-7. Building the data warehouse
+## 7. Building the data warehouse
-8. Generating data
+## 8. Generating data
-9. ETL
+## 9. ETL
-10. Power Bi
+## 10. Power Bi

 ## Ideas
 - Build operational database